Weights for relative motives; relation with mixed complexes of sheaves: The Chow weight structure: two constructions and basic properties

 \end{lem} \begin{proof} 1.
-We use induction on the number of strata of $\de$.
-The 2-functoriality of motivic upper image functors yields: it suffices to prove the statement for $\de$ consisting of two strata.
+We use induction on the number of strata in $\de$.
+The $2$-functoriality of motivic upper image functors yields: it suffices to prove the statement for $\de$ consisting of two strata.

 So, let $S=U\cup Z$, $Z$ and $U$ are disjoint, $U\neq \ns$ is open in $S$; we denote the immersions $U\to S$ and $Z\to S$ by $j$ and $i$, respectively.